-III Currency
+III.
+Currency

-- A currency is defined by the law of the issuing state. - The effects of a currency on the extent of an obligation are governed by the law applicable to such obligation. - The law of the state in which payment must be made determines the currency in which the payment must be effected.
+- A currency is defined by the law of the issuing state. - The effects of a currency on the extent of an obligation are governed by the law applicable to such obligation. - The law of the state in which payment must be made determines the currency in which the payment must be effected. - 85 Inserted by No I 3 of the FA of 25 Sept.
+2020 on the Adaptation of Federal Law to Developments in Distributed Ledger Technology, in force since 1 Feb.
+2021 (AS 2021 33; BBI 2020 233).

 IV.
-Statute of limitations and extinction of a claim
+Statute of limitations and extinction of a